-In mammals, DIO2 controls the intracellular concentration of T3.
-The cells that express DIO2 locally produce T3 that can more rapidly access the thyroid receptors in the nucleus than T3 from plasma (Bianco et al., 2002).
-For example, DIO2 is highly expressed in the mammalian brain.
-In teleosts, DIO2 has a markedly higher activity level compared to other vertebrates and it is expressed in liver (Orozco and Valverde, 2005).
+The presence of DIO1 in the liver of teleosts has been a controversial issue and DIO1 function in teleostean and amphibian T3 plasma regulation is unclear (Finnson et al., 1999; Kuiper et al., 2006).
+In teleosts, DIO2 has a markedly higher activity level compared to other vertebrates and it is expressed in liver (Orozco and Valverde, 2005), suggesting its importance in determining systemic thyroid hormone levels.
 This could explain why DIO2 inhibition seems to be more important than DIO1 inhibition in determining the adverse outcome in zebrafish (Stinckens et al., 2018).

 Life stage: Deiodinase activity is important for all vertebrate life stages.
 Already during early embryonic development, deiodinase activity is needed to regulate thyroid hormone concentrations and coordinate developmental processes.
-DIO2 shows more marked changes in expression around the time of the embryo-larval and larval-to-juvenile transition periods during zebrafish development, highlighting its importance for early life stages (Vergauwen et al., 2018).
+DIO2 shows more marked changes in expression around the time of the embryolarval and larval-to-juvenile transition periods during zebrafish development, highlighting its importance for early life stages (Vergauwen et al., 2018).